Terrängbil m/42 KP: Armament

-While always intended for fixed armament, featuring a round hatch sized hole on the cabin roof, the vehicles initially lacked any permanent such and the cabin roof hole was often bolted over with a metal plate.
-Instead the vehicles were outfitted with storage for the weaponry, munition and equipment of the panzergrenadiers, such as machine guns, hand grenades and man-portable anti-tank systems, etc. One vehicle was early on at one point trialed with a 20 mm akan m/40 autocannon, but the first standard fixed armament was a single ksp m/39 machine gun fitted in a rotating turret ring on top of the cabin sometime during the second half of the 1940s.
-This machine gun could fire either the 8×63mm m/32 machine gun cartridge or the 6.5×55mm m/94 rifle cartridge depending on the barrel fitted.
+While always intended for fixed armament, featuring a round hatch sized hole on the cabin roof, the vehicles initially lacked any permanent weapons, and the cabin roof hole was often bolted over with a metal plate.
+Instead the vehicles were outfitted with storage for the weaponry, munition and equipment of the pansarskytte, such as machine guns, hand grenades and man-portable anti-tank systems.
+An early vehicle trialed using a 20 mm akan m/40 autocannon.
+The first standard fixed armament was a single ksp m/39 machine gun, fitted in a rotating turret ring on top of the cabin, sometime in the late 1940s.
+This machine gun could fire the 8×63mm m/32 machine gun cartridge or the 6.5×55mm m/94 rifle cartridge, depending on the barrel fitted.

-In 1956 the existing vehicles received new armament in the form of twin ksp m/36 lv dbl (luftvärn dubbel) anti-aircraft machine guns in a rotating ring-mount on the cabin roof.
-These could also fire the 8 mm m/32 and 6.5 mm m/94 rounds depending on the barrel (post 1972 also the 7.62×51mm NATO cartridge).
-During the 1983 REMO-upgrade the ksp m/36 twin-mount was replaced with two 7.62 mm ksp m/58B light machine guns in single mounts, one on the cabin roof and one at the back of the new troop compartment roof.
-The new enclosed compartment also featured three portholes on each side of the vehicle for use as firing ports with assault rifles and the like.
+In 1956, the existing vehicles received new armament in the form of twin ksp m/36 lv dbl (luftvärn dubbel) anti-aircraft machine guns in a rotating ring-mount on the cabin roof.
+These could also fire the 8 mm m/32 and 6.5 mm m/94 rounds depending on the barrel.
+Post 1972, they could fire the 7.62×51mm NATO cartridge.
+During the 1983 REMO-upgrade, the ksp m/36 twin-mount was replaced with two 7.62 mm ksp m/58B light machine guns in single mounts, one on the cabin roof and one at the back of the new troop compartment roof.
+The new enclosed compartment featured three portholes on each side of the vehicle for use as firing ports with assault rifles.